dschrempf/mcmc/README.md

 Sample from a posterior using Markov chain Monte Carlo methods.

 At the moment, the library is tailored to the Metropolis-Hastings algorithm since it covers most use cases.
-However, implementation of more algorithms is planned in the future.
+More algorithms will be implemented soon.

 ## Documentation